JoshuaWise/request-target/README.md

 ## Unexpected benefits

-This goal of `parse-http-url` was not to create a fast parser, but it turns out this implementation can be between 1.5–9x faster than the general-purpose parsers in core.
+The goal of `parse-http-url` was not to create a fast parser, but it turns out this implementation can be between 1.5–9x faster than the general-purpose parsers in core.

 ```
 $ npm run benchmark